Trier Cathedral

 The High Cathedral of Saint Peter in Trier (Hohe Domkirche St. Peter zu Trier), or Trier Cathedral (Trierer Dom), is a Roman Catholic cathedral in Trier, Rhineland-Palatinate, Germany.
-It is the oldest church in Germany and the largest religious structure in Trier, notable for its long life span and grand design.
+It is the oldest cathedral in Germany and the largest religious structure in Trier, notable for its long life span and grand design.
 The central part of the nave was built of Roman brick in the early fourth century, resulting in a cathedral that was added onto gradually in different eras.
 The imposing Romanesque westwork, with four towers and an additional apse, has been copied repeatedly.
 The Trier Cathedral Treasury contains an important collection of Christian art.
 In 1986 the church was listed as a UNESCO World Heritage Site, as part of the Roman Monuments, Cathedral of St. Peter and Church of Our Lady in Trier.

 History

-According to certain sources, the cathedral was commissioned by Emperor Constantine the Great and built on top of a palace of Saint Helen, his mother.
-Following the conversion of Constantine to Christianity, bishop Maximin (329–346) is said to have coordinated the construction of a cathedral, which at the time was the grandest ensemble of ecclesiastical structures in the West outside Rome.
+According to certain sources, the cathedral was commissioned by Emperor Constantine the Great and built on top of a palace of Saint Helena, his mother.
+Following the conversion of Constantine to Christianity, Bishop Maximin (329–346) is said to have coordinated the construction of a cathedral, which at the time was the grandest ensemble of ecclesiastical structures in the West outside Rome.
 On a groundplan four times the size of the present cathedral no less than four basilicas, a baptistry and outbuildings were constructed.
 Archaeological research confirms that the current cathedral, as well as the adjacent cloisters and Church of Our Lady, is raised upon the foundations of ancient Roman buildings of Augusta Treverorum.
 The four piers of the crossing of the present church, as well as parts of the brick outer walls are remnants from this period.

-The fourth-century church was left in ruins by the Franks but rebuilt.
+The fourth-century church was left in ruins by the Franks, with only the outer walls remaining, but it was rebuilt.
 It was destroyed again by the Vikings in 882.
 Under Archbishop Egbert (d.
 993) rebuilding started, completed by Poppo of Babenberg (1016–1041).
 The famous west façade dates from this period, although the apse was not finished until 1196.
 Throughout the centuries the church continued to be rebuilt and embellished, according to the fashion of the period with Gothic vaults, Renaissance sculptures and Baroque chapels, but the overall style of the building remains Romanesque with a Roman core.